david-lev/pywa/README.rst

 ________________________

-**PyWa is a Fast, Simple and Lightweight Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
+**PyWa is a Fast, Simple, Modern and easy-to-use Python framework for building WhatsApp bots using the WhatsApp Cloud API.**
-**The library is designed to be easy to use, and handle all the heavy lifting for you.**

 📄 **Quick Documentation Index**
 --------------------------------